Navigators

 When we’ll assign a navigator to your appeal

-At the General Division, we assign you a navigator as soon as we get your appeal.
+For General Division appeals and EI appeals at the Appeal Division, we assign you a navigator as soon as we get your appeal.

 If you need more help